 The first thing you should consider is what your trading style will be.
 Are you more likely to open and close your positions in a short period of time, or will you tend to hold on to your assets to see how the market holds out?

-How you answer this question will determine the type of trend you will use to conduct your analysis.
-There are typically three trends you can choose from – short term, intermediate term and long term.
+Your response to this question will determine the types of trend you will use to carry out your analysis.
+There are usually three for you to choose from – short term, intermediate term and long term.

-People who like to move in and out of trading positions at a fast pace generally use daily and intraday charts for their analysis, while those who take their time are more likely to use weekly or even monthly charts.
+For those who like to conduct their trades at a fast pace, they can use daily or intraday charts (such as hourly).
+If you are a trader who likes to take their time, you will be more likely to use weekly or monthly charts.

-To make support and resistance lines more reliable, many traders will plot levels across different time periods – such as hourly or daily charts.
-If these levels are around the same point on each chart, then the asset is more likely to ‘bounce off’ at this position.
+Traders will usually plot levels across a number of different time periods – such as weekly or daily charts.
+If these anticipated support or resistance points are close together, the asset is said to be more likely to react off them.

-Sometimes a trend will break through support and resistance levels and carry on the same trajectory.
-If this happens, traders will look for it to continue to the next support or resistance level and react off that.
+As with most things in Forex and CFD trading, nothing is absolutely certain.
+Sometimes a trend can manage to break through support or resistance levels, and carry on the same trajectory.
+If this happens, investors will typically look for the next level and expect the asset to react off that.